Shruichan/GarminPenguinExpress/README.md

 ## How to contribute

 - Make a branch and implement a feature you think is relevant then submit a pull request after testing
-- Make a file dump of your watches file system, and upload either a mega or zip containing the structure and some example files to the, Watch_Filesystem folder on this repository
+- Make a file dump of your watches file system, and upload either a mega or zip containing the structure and some example files to the Watch_Filesystem folder on this repository

 ## Develop locally